The best acoustic guitars for beginners at a glance

 After all, we’re all about turning you into the best guitarist you can be.

 The Yamaha FS800 also has the same body materials as with the FG800.
-It has a solid sitka spruce top, nato back and sides, rosewood fingerboard, and bridge, and comes in natural finish.
+The top has a solid sitka spruce material, nato back and sides, rosewood fingerboard, and bridge, and comes in natural finish.

 Value for Money